65rayfos/WeatherBot/README.md

 # WeatherBot
-An app designed to send weather updates via push notification to your device using the Pushover app and API Place WeatherBot-Test.py onto your computer.
+An app designed to send weather updates via push notification to your device using the Pushover app and API.
+The weather updates come from https://openweathermap.org/
+Place WeatherBot-Test.py onto your computer.
 Update the file's path under main.dart Download pushover and create an account.
 Add your device to the account and copy the user apir/group api to the PUSHOVER_USER_KEY variable.